-The New York State EITC can also be claimed for the last three years.
+The New York State EITC can likewise be claimed for the last three years.
 Since the amount of the State EITC is based upon the federal credit, the worker needs to complete and submit the IT-215: Claim for Earned Income Credit for the appropriate year if tax forms were filed for that year.
-If New York State taxes were not filed for the given year they must be filed at the same time.
+If New York State taxes were not filed for the given year they must be filed at the same time using either IT-201: Resident Income Tax Return (long form) or IT-150: Resident Income Tax Return (short form).